Secure Space in Dubai’s Top Business Districts

 Tenants increasingly prefer ESG-certified, tech-enabled, and flexible offices with features like smart meeting rooms, wellness facilities, and energy-efficient systems.
 Buildings with these high-spec amenities often command a premium due to their ability to support hybrid working and employee well-being.

-Dubai’s robust economy continues to fuel office demand.
-In 2024, over 70,000 new companies registered in the emirate, contributing to increased competition for office space.
-Dubai now ranks among the top global cities for prime office rents, averaging around USD 148.90 per sq ft/year.
+Dubai’s robust economy continues to fuel office demand, with tens of thousands of new companies registering in the emirate every year, contributing to increased competition for office space.
+Dubai now ranks among the top global cities for prime office rents.

 In such a competitive environment, commercial real estate agents are proving more valuable than ever.
 They are often the gateway to off-market Grade A listings, especially in premium zones like DIFC and Downtown, where space is extremely limited.
 Their expertise in lease negotiations helps tenants secure better terms in submarkets where landlords have the upper hand.